 Seeing whales and other marine wildlife in their natural environment is a thrilling experience.
-We’re always respectful that we’re visiting them in their home.
-We’re careful to keep our distance, approach slowly, and make as little noise as possible.
+At Eagle Wing Tours, we’re always respectful that we’re visiting them in their home.
+Responsible whale watching means keeping our distance, approaching slowly, and making as little noise as possible.
 We don’t want to disrupt the natural behaviours we’re hoping to see, cause unnecessary stress, or risk injury to the animals.

 We follow world-class viewing guidelines